bluenote-1577/floria/README.md

 #### Option 1 - compile from scratch

-A relatively recent toolchain is needed, but no other dependencies.
+A relatively recent standard toolchain is needed.

 1. [rust](https://www.rust-lang.org/tools/install) **version > 1.63.0** and associated tools such as cargo are required and assumed to be in PATH.
 2. [cmake](https://cmake.org/download/) **version > 3.12** is required.
 It's sufficient to download the binary from the link and do `PATH="/path/to/cmake-3.xx.x-linux-x86_64/bin/:$PATH"` before installation.